-If Ecology's final written decision is unacceptable to the County, the County Β. 6 has the right to submit the dispute to the Court for resolution.
-The County and Ecology agree 7 that one judge should retain jurisdiction over this case and shall, as necessary, resolve any 8 dispute arising under this Decree.
-In the event the County presents an issue to the Court for 9 review, the Court shall, pursuant to RCW 70.105D.060, review any remedial decision by 10 Ecology on the basis of whether such action or decision was arbitrary and capricious and 11 render a decision based on such standard of review.
-The Court shall review any other decision 12 by Ecology in accordance with applicable provisions of law.
-13
+B. If Ecology's final written decision is unacceptable to the County, the County 8 9 has the right to submit the dispute to the Court for resolution.
+The County and Ecology agree 10 that one judge should retain jurisdiction over this case and shall, as necessary, resolve any dispute arising under this Decree.
+In the event the County presents an issue to the Court for 11 review, the Court shall, pursuant to RCW 70.105D.060, review any remedial decision by 12 Ecology on the basis of whether such action or decision was arbitrary and capricious and 13 render a decision based on such standard of review.
+The Court shall review any other decision 14 by Ecology in accordance with applicable provisions of law.
+15 for delay of any activities required in this Decree, unless Ecology agrees in writing to a

-C. The County and Ecology agree to only utilize the dispute resolution process in good faith and agree to expedite, to the extent possible, the dispute resolution process whenever it is used.
-Where either party utilizes the dispute resolution process in bad faith or for purposes of delay, the other party may seek sanctions.
+16 C. The County and Ecology agree to only utilize the dispute resolution process in 17 good faith and agree to expedite, to the extent possible, the dispute resolution process 18 whenever it is used.
+Where either party utilizes the dispute resolution process in bad faith or 19 for purposes of delay, the other party may seek sanctions.